Friday, 31 January 2025

 Russia bans crypto mining in ten regions from January 2024 due to concerns over high energy consumption and the industry's impact on resources.

-The Russian has banned mining in ten regions, effective January 1, 2024, and lasting until March 15, 2031.
+The Russian government has banned cryptocurrency mining in ten regions, effective January 1, 2024, and lasting until March 15, 2031.
 This decision comes in response to concerns over the high energy consumption associated with crypto mining.
 As mining operations have grown, their energy demands have become significant, contributing to a noticeable strain on energy resources.
 According to reports by the state-owned news agency Tass, mining operations already account for nearly 2.5 per cent of energy use in the United States, highlighting the substantial impact of the industry on power supplies.

 The Russian Council of Ministers stated that this initial six-year ban will focus on the regions with the highest energy usage, but it could extend further.
 If necessary, additional bans might be implemented during peak energy demand periods.
 Conversely, if an official commission reviews energy consumption patterns and determines that changes are warranted, the government has not ruled out lifting or adjusting the ban in certain regions.